qdeconinck/draft-deconinck-multipath-quic/draft-deconinck-quic-multipath.md

 --- abstract

-This document specifies extensions to the QUIC protocol to enable simultaneous usage of multiple paths for a single connection.
-Those extensions remain compliant with the current single-path QUIC design and preserve the QUIC privacy features.
+This document specifies extensions to the QUIC protocol to enable the simultaneous usage of multiple paths for a single connection.
+The proposed extensions remain compliant with the current single-path QUIC design and preserve the QUIC privacy features.